No booking fees on the app

 Birmingham to Manchester train travel guide

-Taking the train from Birmingham to Manchester is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Birmingham, you can arrive at Manchester in just 1h 28m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Birmingham to Manchester is efficient and offers a scenic and comfortable experience.
+With frequent departures from Birmingham, you can reach Manchester in just 1h 27m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking